-As the extraction of both sand and gravel and rock occurs at least 1m above the highest winter water table no discharge to the environment takes place.
+As the extraction of both sand and gravel and rock will occur at least 1 m above the highest winter water table no discharge to the environment takes place.

 Occasionally perched water is encountered during the extraction of sand and gravel and it drains away naturally as excavation progresses.
 Water is used in the processing of sand and gravel in a closed circuit 'wet' aggregate processing plant where water is recycled throughout the process.
-Silt laden water is disposed of in silt lagoons, where the silt settles out over time and is subsequently made available for site restoration.
-Water used in the processing of the aggregate is supplied from a pond (known as Pond K2).
+Silt laden water is disposed of in the silt lagoon, where the silt settles out over time and is subsequently made available for site restoration.
+Water used in the processing of the aggregate is supplied from a pond (Pond K2) on the pit floor.
 Processing of extracted rock takes place at the quarry face prior to being transported to market.
-No water is used in this process.
+No water is used in the processing of rock.